anand498/Proctorium/client/README.md

 3. **Access the application**:
    - Open http://localhost:3000 in your browser
-   - Default redirects to student portal
+   - Default redirects to Candidate Portal

 ### Default Credentials